TL;DR

 Conclusion

-Bangkok in 2026 can be extremely affordable — but it rewards smart decisions.
+Bangkok in 2026 can be extremely affordable — especially if you travel Bangkok on a budget and make smart decisions.

 Use trains and EV buses.
 Walk when practical.
 Avoid long tuk tuk rides.
 Exchange currency wisely at places like VASU.
 Choose neighborhoods slightly outside the tourist core.
 Drink local coffee instead of imported chains.
 Party smart.